rust-lang/reference/src/types.md

 ```

 The compiler prefers to capture a closed-over variable by immutable borrow,
-followed by mutable borrow and finally by move (or copy, for [`Copy`] types).
-It
+followed by mutable borrow, by copy, and finally by move.
+It will pick the first
-will pick the first choice of these that allows the closure to compile.
-If the
+choice of these that allows the closure to compile.
+If the `move` keyword is
-`move` keyword is used, then all captures are by move or copy, regardless of
+used, then all captures are by move or copy, regardless of whether a borrow
-whether a borrow would work.
-The `move` keyword is usually used to allow the
+would work.
+The `move` keyword is usually used to allow the closure to outlive
-closure to outlive the captured values, such as if the closure is being returned
+the captured values, such as if the closure is being returned or used to spawn a
-or used to spawn a new thread.
+new thread.

-Structs and tuples are always captured entirely, not by individual fields.
-It
+Composite types such as structs, tuples, and enums are always captured entirely,
-may be necessary to borrow into a local variable in order to capture a single
+not by individual fields.
+It may be necessary to borrow into a local variable in
-field:
+order to capture a single field:

 ```rust
 # use std::collections::HashSet;